simoncozens/fonts-and-layout/opentype.md

 XXX sidenote on Homebrew

 The core of the `fonttools` package is a library, some code which helps Python programmers to write programs for manipulating font files.
-But `fonttools` includes a number of programs already written using the library, and one of these is called `ttx`. `ttx` is used to turn an OpenType or TrueType font into a textual representation, XML.
-The XML format is designed primarily to be read by computers rather than humans, but it allows us to peek inside the contents of an OpenType font which would otherwise be totally opaque to us.
+But `fonttools` includes a number of programs already written using the library, and one of these is called `ttx`.

+As we mentioned above, an OpenType font file is a database.
+The database, with its various tables, is stored in a file using a format called SFNT, which stands for "spline font" or "scalable font".
+OpenType, TrueType, PostScript and a few other font types all use the SFNT representation to lay out their tables into a binary file.
+But because the SFNT representation is binary - that is to say, not human readable - it's not very easy for us either to investigate what's going on in the font or to make changes to it.
+The `ttx` utility helps us with that.
+It is used to turn an SFNT database into a textual representation, XML, and back again.
+The XML format is still designed primarily to be read by computers rather than humans, but it at least allows us to peek inside the contents of an OpenType font which would otherwise be totally opaque to us.

 ## Exploring OpenType with `ttx`